braughtg/GitKit-Text-old/README.md

 Licensing information for the GitKit activities can be found in the [LICENSE.md](LICENSE.md) file.

+## Contributing

+1. Fork the upstream repo.
+2. Open your fork in a Codespace using the green "Code" button.
+3. Commit chagnes to a feature branch.
+4. Push and make a Pull Request

 ## Overall Structure

 The files and folders in `source` include: